duembgen/AngleRealizability/README.md

 ## Use code

-An example of how to use the code base is given in `Analysis.ipynb`.
+This code base was developed for theoretical analysis and we do not guarantee efficiency or user-friendliness.
+However, if the reader is interested in further development, the best starting points for learning how to use the code are the notebooks.

 ## Reproduce figures

 The Figures in the paper can be reproduced using the two below notebooks.

+- `Analysis.ipynb`: Figure 2.
-- `Discrepancy.ipynb`: Figures 2 and 3.
+- `Realizability.ipynb`: Figure 3.
 - `Angles_vs_Distances.ipynb`: Figure 4.

-These notebooks use pre-computed results.
+Figures 3 and 4 use pre-computed results.
 To generate new results, you can run

 - `simulation_discrepancy.py`: apply increasing number of constraints for denoising (used for Figure 3).
 - `simulation_angles_distances.py`: angle vs. distance-based localization (used for Figure 4).